 9. Keep evolving and growing with your business

-Investment and developments in workplace tools and technologies has exploded in recent years.
+Investment and developments in workplace tools and technologies have exploded in recent years.
 In particular, the collaboration and communications market has grown massively.

 Let’s consider what, at its most basic level, an intranet is.